decentraland/documentation/content/creator/sdk7/web-editor/smart-items.md

 <img src="/images/editor/health-bar.png" width="150"/>

-The Health Bar smart item allows you to build several game mechanics.
+The **Health Bar** smart item is a great building block for several game mechanics.
 It can be used in various ways:

-- Nest it under the Player node to display the player's health over the avatar
+- Nest it under the **Player** to display the player's health over the avatar

   <img src="/images/editor/nested-under-player.png" width="300"/>

-- Nest it under the Camera node to display it on the player's UI
+- Nest it under the **Camera** to display it fixed on the UI

   <img src="/images/editor/nested-under-camera.png" width="300"/>

-- Nest it under literally any item in the scene to control that item's health
+- Nest it under literally any item in the scene to keep track of that item's health

   <img src="/images/editor/nested-under-barrel.png" width="300"/>

-When there's a health bar present, other items can add of subtract health from it.
+Other items can interact with the health bar to add of subtract health from it.

 - Items like the **Spikes** or **Robot Enemy** can lower health